 - consultant reports

 What does VGLM consider when approving a land transaction?

-VGLM carefully reviews the information and documents provided by a Victorian Government agency and determines whether the transaction meets the requirements of the policy and guidelines.
+VGLM carefully reviews the information and documents provided by a Victorian Government agency and determines whether the transaction meets the requirements of the policy.

 For each transaction submitted, VGLM will assess whether:

 - an appropriate level of due diligence has been conducted